top of page

 • Be flexible in adjusting your strategy based on market conditions, interest rates and changes in your financial situation.

-• Replenish the short-term bucket during market upswings and consider reallocating assets during market downturns.
+• Replenish the short-term bucket during market upswings and have a plan for how you'll respond during market downturns to avoid letting your emotions get the best of you.

 Benefits of Using a Bucket Strategy for Your Retirement Portfolio